-- i.
-Provide a safe and inclusive transportation experience for all users of the transportation system, regardless of their transportation choice. - ii.
-Ensure safety is foundational and apply the Safe Systems approach in transportation network planning and design. - iii.
-Through planned rehabilitation projects, identify and incorporate safety improvements, specifically as it relates to more vulnerable users such as pedestrians and cyclists. - iv.
-Protect right-of-way for transportation facilities to maintain and improve network safety. - v.
+- S1.
+Provide a safe and inclusive transportation experience for all users of the transportation system, regardless of their transportation choice. - S2.
+Ensure safety is foundational and apply the Safe Systems approach in transportation network planning and design. - S3.
+Through planned rehabilitation projects, identify and incorporate safety improvements, specifically as it relates to more vulnerable users such as pedestrians and cyclists. - S4.
+Protect right-of-way for transportation facilities to maintain and improve network safety. - S5.
 Complete in-service road safety reviews at high collision locations and following major incidents.
-Implement recommendations from the safety review as soon as possible and prioritize improvements over any other planned activities. - vi.
-Update the Traffic Safety Strategic Plan (TSSP) every ten (10) years to ensure road safety policies and strategies address current safety trends and apply these strategies within the County. - vii.
-Work with all industry partners, to identify opportunities to improve infrastructure, such as signage, illumination, and grade-separated crossings at strategic locations to enhance the safe interaction of rail activity with other modes of transportation. - viii.
-Continue to evaluate speed limits in Strathcona County to ensure they align with Safe Systems principles. - ix.
-Develop a Vulnerable Road Users Strategy to address specific safety requirements for vulnerable users that can be incorporated to address specific concerns as well as design standards.
+Implement recommendations from the safety review as soon as possible and prioritize improvements over any other planned transportation activities. - S6.
+Update the Traffic Safety Strategic Plan (TSSP) every ten (10) years to ensure road safety policies and strategies address current safety trends and apply these strategies within the County. - S7.
+Work with industry partners to identify opportunities to improve infrastructure, such as signage and illumination, as well as grade-separated crossings at strategic locations to enhance the safe interaction of rail activity with other modes of transportation. - S8.
+Continue to consider lowering speed limits in urban residential areas to align with neighbouring municipalities and industry best practice.